Generic name: Metoclopramide Injection Solution [ met-oh-KLOE-pra-mide ]

 - If you have high blood sugar (diabetes), you will need to watch your blood sugar closely.

-- If you stop taking this medicine all of a sudden, you may have signs of withdrawal.
+- If you stop taking Reglan (metoclopramide injection solution) all of a sudden, you may have signs of withdrawal.
 Tell your doctor if you have any bad effects.

-- If you are 65 or older, use Reglan with care.
+- If you are 65 or older, use Reglan (metoclopramide injection solution) with care.
 You could have more side effects.

 How is this medicine (Reglan) best taken?

-Use Reglan as ordered by your doctor.
+Use Reglan (metoclopramide injection solution) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - Do not take more than what your doctor told you to take.
 Taking more than you are told may raise your chance of very bad side effects.